-GUIDELINE:

-To provide a means of identifying continuing education needs to improve the performance of the EMS system.
-To provide all members of the pre-hospital team a means to identify and resolve issues and to arbitrate issues which are not resolved on an individual basis.
+GUIDELINE: To provide a means of identifying continuing education needs to improve the performance of the

+EMS system.
+To provide all members of the pre-hospital team a means to identify and resolve

-- Individual Level: Upon identification of a situation requiring application of this procedure, those individuals directly involved should attempt to resolve the issue immediately on a one-to-one basis by private discussion.
+1. Individual Level: Upon identification of a situation requiring application of this procedure, those individuals directly involved should attempt to resolve the issue immediately on a one-to-one basis by private discussion.
 If a resolution is mutually agreed upon, this procedure need not be carried further.
-If a resolution is not mutually agreed upon, continue with the following steps. - 2.
-Agency Level: If a resolution by private one-on-one discussion is not reached, within five (5) working days, the parties involved in the issue should present their concerns with available facts to their Agency's most appropriate official who can work to resolve the issue.
+If a resolution is not mutually agreed upon, continue with the following steps.

+2. Agency Level: If a resolution by private one-on-one discussion is not reached, within five (5) working days, the parties involved in the issue should present their concerns with available facts to their Agency's most appropriate official who can work to resolve the issue.
 Agency representatives should then interview the individuals involved in the issue to determine all pertinent facts.
 This should be done separately and as soon as possible following the incident.